RiccardoCampitelli/AdventOfReasonML/README.md

 # Basic Reason Template

 Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).
+Decided to learn ReasonML and got inspired by https://www.youtube.com/watch?v=Y-wrJLRjPAY&feature=youtu.be to do the advent of code puzze game.

 # Build
 ```